-Rue Boutouil for soy coffee and breakfast
+Rue Boutouil – soy coffee & breakfast

 Henna Art Cafe

-Travel tips for vegetarians and vegans:
+General Travel tips for vegetarians and vegans

 - Install the app Happy Cow or take a look at their website.
 They offer a wide selection of vegetarian or vegan restaurants.
 You can search for 100% vegan restaurants or restaurants that offer vegetarian or vegan options.
 Very useful!

-- Morocco is also the land of dry fruits: I love dates and figs and that is something that is eaten a lot in Morocco.
+- Morocco is also the land of dry fruits.
+I love dates and figs and that is something that is eaten a lot in Morocco.
 As a snack, but also as an ingredient for a meal.
 Delicious!